Frequently Asked Questions

 Can I take pictures during the competition and at the award podium?

-Cameras and camcorders are STRICTLY PROHIBITED from the competition area, holding area and private areas.
-Any cameras, camera phones or camcorders in this area are subject to confiscation.
+Cameras and camcorders are STRICTLY PROHIBITED from the competition floor, holding area and private areas without proper media floor pass.
+Any cameras, camera phones or camcorders in this area are subject to removal from venue without refund.
 Pictures CAN be taken from any spectator area and designated approved areas.
-Pictures on the award podium are allowed (see staff for details).
-NO additional photographers can take pictures of participants while on the award podium during Event Photography.
-Any flash photography will interfere with the official event photographer, disturb the official records and slow down the process.
+Pictures on the award podium are allowed in approved area (see staff for details).
+Any flash photography will interfere with the official event photographer, disturb the official records and slow down the process will not be allowed.
 Please contact tournament committee for details.
 See rules and regulations.

 Are food and drinks allowed?

 NO food or drink is allowed in the St. Martin University Pavilion.
-Sport water bottles ARE acceptable for water but MUST be EMPTY upon admission.
+Sport water bottles ARE acceptable for water but MUST be EMPTY upon admission if requested.
+Concession stand is available onsite by St. Martin’s University Athletic Department.

 No coolers allowed.
 If you need to bring in small personal cooler for medical reason please contact tournament committee for approval at email@example.com with your request.